Skip to main content

 [int, cell] get_balance() asm "BALANCE";

-Since this will occur in compute phase, balance of the contract will have incoming message value included, storage_fee and import_fee deducted
+Since this is retrieved during the compute phase, the balance reflects the incoming message value, with storage_fee and import_fee already subtracted.

 cur_lt